dgroomes/stackoverflow-look-back/README.md

 * IN PROGRESS Experimental.
 Re-write in TypeScript and use Deno.
   * What is the first minimal step in incorporating Deno?
 I think we want to use Deno's `bundle` command to create a bundled entrypoint JavaScript.
 But on the other hand, I've discovered that it's inconvenient in general to use modules in a browser extension context.
 So, I'm not sure...
 Can the `init.js` file be bundled?
+    * Update: we want to use ES modules for authoring code but not at runtime because of the aforementioned awkwardness of the support for modules in a browser extension context.
+Deno's bundle let's us concatenate the content of JS files that use `import`/`export` into a "bundles" file that does not include `import`/`export`.
+Perfect.
+  * One-by-one modularize the files markes as accessible in the `manifest.json` file.
+Only entrypoint-type files should exist by the end, like `init.js`, `popup.js` and `posts-viewer.js`.
 * DONE Fix the sort order of Q&As in the viewer.
 I'm seeing questions all bunched together and then answers bunched together right afterwards.
 Questions should always be following by their answers, but this isn't happening.
 For example, [this answer](https://stackoverflow.com/questions/37920923/how-to-check-whether-kafka-server-is-running/49852168#49852168) is not following its question.